-When it comes to drug and alcohol addiction, abstinence is the key to recovery.
-To achieve permanent sobriety, a programme of detoxification and rehabilitation must be completed.
+When it comes to alcohol addiction, abstinence is the key to recovery.
+To achieve permanent sobriety, a programme of alcohol detoxification and rehabilitation must be completed.
 Moreover, it will be necessary to follow up with aftercare and ongoing maintenance sobriety.
 Within such a comprehensive recovery programme, there might be scope for certain medications to be used.
 However, this will depend on the substance being abused and the needs of the individual in question.

 If you are being treated for any type of substance addiction, there is a possibility that medication may be prescribed.
 It could be that your treatment provider believes that medication could be useful during the detox process as it could help to prevent certain symptoms from occurring or lessen the severity of those that do.